andrewKievUA/codebridge-test-search-react-ts/README.md

 The matched keywords should be highlighted with yellow color.
 What do we expect?

-:white_check_mark: Please use TypeScript as the main language.
+:white_check_mark: Please use TypeScript as the main language
-:white_check_mark: CSS preprocessors should be used.
+:white_check_mark: CSS preprocessors should be used
-:white_check_mark: Please use Material UI.
+:white_check_mark: Please use Material UI
-:white_check_mark: Showing an example of a custom hook will be a plus.
+:white_check_mark: Showing an example of a custom hook will be a plus
-:black_square_button: Showing an example of state management will be a big plus.
+:black_square_button: Showing an example of state management will be a big plus

 ____
 Working app